 No revolving door

-All our massage practitioners are hand-picked by our owner/operators Kylee Davis and Amy Gunn.
-Both are licensed massage practitioners.
-They hire only the best practitioners in the business and pay fair, competitive wages.
+All our massage therapists are hand-picked by our owner/operators Kylee Davis and Amy Gunn.
+Both are licensed massage therapists.
+They hire only the best therapists in the business and pay fair, competitive wages.

 We’re here to build lasting relationships with our clients that will help their health and wellness long term, not just fill massage rooms.
-Our turnover rate is non-existent so far, and all our therapists have won loyal clients eager to come back for them again and again.
+Our turnover practically non-existent so far, and all our therapists have won loyal clients eager to come back for them again and again.

 So what are you waiting for?
 Massage packages can be ordered through our website.
 Your package redemption code can be instantly downloaded and used the moment you get it.
 You can also buy them in-person at our clinic at 200 South Tobin, Ste A in Renton, Washington.

 Want to apply a package to your next massage?
 At checkout, just ask to purchase a package and we can credit the massage you just had to your new package.

 Tom Gunn is the Marketing Director and official blogger at The Good Life Massage.
 You can follow him on Twitter @tomgunnpoet or visit www.tgunnwriter.com